 Difficulty Setting Boundaries

 Setting boundaries between work and life can be challenging regardless of your work situation.
-It can be further exacerbated when you run your own business because you’re the sole person responsible for its success and driven to see it grow.
+It can be further amplified when you run your own business because you’re the sole person responsible for its success and driven to see it grow.

 It’s easy to sit down at your computer earlier when working from home, and it can be more challenging to disconnect at the end of the day.
 You may also be tempted to wrap up a project or get in a few extra hours during the weekend, causing your weekly hours to bloat.